 Tips For Tangled Hair

 Knotty hair conjures up images of childhood wailing and brandished scissors.
 Sadly, the problem does not always go away with adulthood, especially for those with fine but plentiful hair.
-One way of dealing with tangles is to drag a brush through the top layer and jam on a hat—otherwise, try these suggestions!
+One way of dealing with tangles is to drag a brush through the top layer and jam on a hat, alternatively you could consider hairpieces for women —otherwise, try these suggestions!

 Avoiding Tangled Hair